tis-innovation-park/IoT-Integreen/README.md

   synchronisation between InTeGreen -> ServIoTicy, templates for creating apposite Service Objects (SOs) and API usage examples (cmds.txt).
 - weather.txt - Howto for using South Tyrol weather data
-- progs - some other programs (Raspberry Pi Node-RED deployment ecc...)
-- robot - the Pirate - 4WD based Arduino car robot project
+- arduino-TempCSV - Read Arduino temperature values over USB and convert them into a CSV
+- pi-deployment - Deploy Node-RED flows to various Raspberry Pis
+- node-red-showroom - A Node-RED flow which realised a digital clock on an EIA232-UART-based matrix display (shown during the SFSCon 2014)

 Other contents on the wiki.